 If you select the checkbox above the table, it will automatically select the newest (last added) duplicates to be removed, leaving the older duplicate keywords remaining.
 If all your keywords were added simultaneously, the tool will check the last in the set of duplicates.

 There’s a checkbox at the top right as well to only look for duplicate keywords with the same match type.
 Unchecking this box will show you duplicates across all match types.

 Hit the green “Remove selected” button at the bottom of the window to remove the keywords you selected from their corresponding groups.

-Paid users can update the metrics for your keywords at any time by hitting the update metrics button at the top right.
+With a Guru or Business subscription you can update the metrics for your keywords at any time by hitting the update metrics button at the top right.
 Doing this will update your keywords volume, CPC, and competitive density.
-This can be hugely beneficial when you are looking to gather data for local keywords.
+This can be hugely beneficial when you are looking to gather up to date information for your local keywords.